callawaycloud/yet-another-trigger-framework/README.md

 -   Dynamic Binding and Static binding can co-exist!
 Statically will execute first.
 -   You can create a dynamic configuration for a statically bound trigger.
 The handler will **only execute one time per event**, but this allows you to disable a handler without having to deploy code.

+## Additional Feature Configuration

+### Disabling Triggers

+You can disable the trigger on the entire `SObject` or just a single `Handler`.
+Simply un-check the `Enabled` field on the respective record.

+_NOTE: You can disable a static bound trigger by adding a Handler Configuration!_

+## Built in Exception Handling

+When a trigger throws an uncaught exception, you can choose how it should be handled via the "On Exception" field:

+-   `Throw`: Just rethrows the error.
+Will cause the entire transaction to fail.
+This is the default.
+-   `Suppress`: Will only `System.Debug` the exception.
+The transaction will be Rolled back to before the handler ran.
+-   `Email`: Sends an email with the exception and trigger context details to recipients specified via "On Exception Email Recipients".
+The transaction will be Rolled back to before the handler ran.
+-   `Custom Handler`: Allows you to specify a custom class to handle the exception.
+Class specified via "On Exception Custom Handler" field.
+Must implement `CustomerExceptionHandler` interface.
+Transaction savepoint will be passed into the handler so it can control the rollback.
+If the custom handler fails, the transaction will be rolled back.

 ## Upgrading from Mavensmate "TriggerHandler"